What older cats need from their diet

 Internally, your cat's bodily functions may slow down.
 Their immune system can be less effective, and so can their digestion.
 Dental problems, such as teeth wearing down or gum disease, can affect their appetite as it may be harder for them to eat; this in turn can cause weight loss.
 Their ability to smell, taste, and hear also becomes less acute, and their resistance to stress decreases.

-Your cat may also begin to suffer from common conditions in senior cats, such as kidney disease, diabetes, osteoarthritis, or hyperthyroidism, although these can be managed with the right diet and medication.
+Your cat may also begin to suffer from common conditions in senior cats, such as kidney disease, diabetes, osteoarthritis, or hyperthyroidism, although the right diet and medication can help manage these conditions.

 Because your cat's physical abilities are changing, it can benefit from different nutrition from any other time in its life.